Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

 A wealthy investor with either $1 million or higher in net worth or an income over $200,000 for the last two years ($300,000 for married couples).

-Pros & Cons of Real Estate Crowdfunding
+What Are the Pros & Cons of Real Estate Crowdfunding?

 Pros include low correlation to stock markets, potentially low investment minimums (especially compared to buying properties directly), often strong cash flow, and the potential for high long-term returns.
 Cons include weak liquidity, often long-term commitments, and sometimes difficulty in finding all the information you want to know about an investment.
 Also, some real estate crowdfunding platforms only allow accredited investors, another major drawback.